 The preparation of an Airport Bird Hazard Risk Assessment Process is a regulatory obligation for Canada and for airports following ICAO standards.

-See our Software Solutions (click here) for complete details about our various software that allow wildlife data monitoring and intervention entry, spatial wildlife-habitat risk map analysis, SNOWTAM production, and landfill odor and sound monitoring.
+Our various software allow wildlife data monitoring and intervention entry, spatial wildlife-habitat risk map analysis, SNOWTAM production, and landfill odor and sound monitoring.